The Euclidean numbers: The field of the Euclidean numbers

 \end{proof}

-By virtue of this theorem, we shall identify each ordinal $\ag\in\Omega$ with the corresponding Euclidean number $\Psi(\ag)$, so as to obtain that\ $\,\Og\incl\EE$, exactly as we have assumed $\R\incl\EE$.
-Since we prefer to have the field $\EE$ as a \emph{set of atoms}, we have viewed from the beginning each ordinal number $\ag\in\Og$ \emph{``\`a la Cantor''} as \emph{the order-type of}, and not \emph{``\`a la Von Neumann''} as \emph{identified with} the corresponding initial segment ${~}\Og_{\ag}=\{\bg\in\Og\incl\EE\,\mid\, \bg<\ag\,\}.$
+By virtue of this theorem, we may, as stipulated at the beginning, identify each ordinal $\ag\in\Omega$ with the corresponding Euclidean number $\Psi(\ag)$, so as to obtain that\ $\,\Og\incl\EE$, exactly as we have assumed $\R\incl\EE$.
+Since we prefer to have the field $\EE$ as a \emph{set of atoms}, this is the reason why we have viewed from the beginning each ordinal number $\ag\in\Og$ \emph{``\`a la Cantor''} as \emph{the order-type of}, and not \emph{identified {``\`a la Von Neumann''} with} the corresponding initial segment ${~}\Og_{\ag}=\{\bg\in\Og\incl\EE\,\mid\, \bg<\ag\,\}.$

-\begin{rem} The meaning of the \emph{natural product} between ordinal numbers, defined through order types, is quite involved and \emph{not intuitive} at all.
+\begin{rem} The meaning of the \emph{natural product} between ordinal numbers is \emph{not easily understood}, when defined through the order type of the appropriate well ordering of the cartesian product, which is quite different from the usual well ordering of $\Og\*\Og$.
+(In fact, it is usually defined through the Cantor normal form.)
 On the contrary, thinking of an ordinal number as a \emph{Euclidean number}, namely as a \emph{transfinite sum of ones}, makes appear quite natural the meaning of the product, as given by the the product formula.
-Also the natural ordering of the ordinals coincides with that induced by $\EE$, by the Comparison axiom, because they are transfinite sums of ones without zeroes in between. \end{rem}
+Also the ordering of the ordinals is clearly the one induced by $\EE$, because ordinals are transfinite sums of ones \emph{without zeroes in between}. \end{rem}